 When purchasing a broodmare there are many different stages which I go through to ensure that I am providing my clients with the best possible chance of breeding a high-quality racehorse.

 Having a solid understanding of the goals of my client is a great place to start when approaching a broodmare sale as it allows me to shortlist the catalogue.
-Once the research is done on this shortlist, it is quite common to end up with a much smaller selection of mares left which suit each particular client.
+Once the research is done on this shortlist, it is quite common to end up with a much smaller selection of mares left which suit each individual client.

-Pre-inspection research is incredibly important when purchasing a broodmare as there are many details that can uncovered that are not on the catalogue page.
-I prefer mares which were good looking yearlings themselves as I find that they are more likely to produce a good sort which will sell well in the sale ring.
+Pre-inspection research is incredibly important when purchasing a broodmare as there are many details that can be uncovered that are not on the catalogue page.
+I prefer mares which were good looking yearlings themselves as I find that they are more likely to produce a good type which will sell well in the sale ring.

 Once my pre-inspection research has been completed and the catalogue is shortlisted, conducting physical inspections is important, particularly if it is a mare that I have not seen before.